ioO/django-billjobs/README.rst

    :alt: Documentation Status

 **Warning: I maintain this project 2/3 times a year.** If you start a new coworking space as a french non-profit organization, this project could help you on the first time.
-Otherwise, it must be wiser to use another peace of software.
+Otherwise, it must be wiser to use another software.

 A django billing app for coworking space.